 Alcohol use disorder, commonly known as alcoholism, is a common problem in society.
-A 2017 National Survey on Drug Use and Health, 14.1 million adults and 443,000 adolescents suffered from alcoholism.
+A 2019 National Survey on Drug Use and Health, 14.5 million individuals aged 12 and older, and 414,000 adolescents suffered from alcoholism.
 It is also estimated that about 88,000 people die from alcoholism each year.
 Despite affecting an individual’s quality of life and causing challenges to the family and community, most find it difficult to quit.
-The survey revealed that only 6.5% of adults and 5.2% of adolescents suffering from alcoholism sought treatment.
+The survey revealed that in the past year, only 7.2% of individuals aged 12 and above with alcohol use disorder (AUD), and 6.4% of adolescents with AUD sought treatment.
 This is mostly because of alcohol withdrawal side effects.

 Alcohol detox timeline